VRConservation/neca/_build/html/_sources/2_fire.md

 Community College started a forestry program teaming with the California Conservation Corps and local agencies, and Shasta College has an associate in science degree in forest science and technology.

->“The CCC’s partnership with education institutions is extraordinarily beneficial and one we aim to replicate across the state,” said CCC Director Bruce Saito.
-“It’s a huge benefit to our Corpsmembers, who get exposure to college and degree programs that can help them launch great paying and meaningful careers in forestry and other fields.
+>“The CCC’s partnership with education institutions is extraordinarily beneficial and one we aim to replicate across the state.
+It’s a huge benefit to our Corpsmembers, who get exposure to college and degree programs that can help them launch great paying and meaningful careers in forestry and other fields.
 Together we’re helping develop a highly-trained workforce.”
+California Conservation Corps Director, Bruce Saito

-## PARTING THOUGHTS
+## Parting Thoughts

 Capacity, scale, and funding will not be the only items needed to change California and the West’s wildfire situation.
 Policy change, community health, increased private sector engagement, and more diversified equity and cultural approaches are needed to surmount this life-threatening situation.
 Volatile forest conditions will not change overnight, but perhaps future disasters can be avoided by considering how existing and new approaches to mitigate adverse conditions can be exponentially ramped up and coordinated throughout the Western United States.